vishal-rajpoot/if-else/README.md

+THIS IS AN AGE CALACULATOR FOR THE DRIVING.

 Welcome to the if-else wiki!

 What is if...else statement in Python?
 Decision making is required when we want to execute a code only if a certain condition is satisfied.